DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/10 Set the Output Markup Language.md

 The HtmlEditor can output markup in HTML or Markdown.
 Use the [valueType](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/#valueType) property to define the language.
-If you use Markdown, add the <a href="https://www.npmjs.com/package/turndown" target="_blank" rel="noopener">turndown</a> and <a href="https://www.npmjs.com/package/showdown" target="_blank" rel="noopener">showdown</a> libraries to your project.
+If you use Markdown, add the <a href="https://www.npmjs.com/package/turndown" target="_blank">turndown</a> and <a href="https://www.npmjs.com/package/showdown" target="_blank">showdown</a> libraries to your project.
 In this tutorial, HTML is used as the output language.

 Output markup is stored in the [value](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/#value) property.
 You can also use it to specify initial content, in which case the content's language should correspond to the **valueType**.
 Alternatively, HTML content can be declared directly inside the HtmlEditor element.
 In this case, the language (HTML) and the **valueType** can differ.